Gedenke, Herr, wie es uns gehet, BWV 217

 Gedenke, Herr, wie es uns gehet (Be mindful of our condition, Lord), BWV 217, is a church cantata, formerly attributed to Johann Sebastian Bach.
-It is now attributed to Johann Christoph Altnickol.
+It is now attributed to Johann Christoph Altnickol, Bach's son-in-law.

 History and text

 The unknown composer wrote this piece for the First Sunday after Epiphany.
 The librettist is also unknown.

 Scoring and structure

 The cantata is scored for SATB soloists and choir, flauto traverso, two violins, viola and basso continuo.